treatmesubj/McGHC_Practice_Automation/README.md

 ![alt text](https://github.com/treatmesubj/McGHC_Practice_Automation/blob/master/Screenshot%20(5).png)

-While taking a usual reading practice quiz for one of my textbooks on McGraw Hill Connect, I wondered how the quiz functioned, so I took a look at some of the site's files.
+While taking a usual reading practice quiz for one of my textbooks on McGraw-Hill Connect, I wondered how the quiz functioned, so I took a look at some of the site's files.
 The HTML was pretty perplexing because it was a big jumble of iframes and nearly identical elements with no IDs.
 Also, there's just a big empty canvas on top of everything.
 There's a bunch of weird event handling and bubbling, maybe because of all the weird ARIA widget-type stuff going on.
 There's lots and lots